Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Introduction

 for an appropriate test function $\varphi: \mathbb{R}^{N} \to \mathbb{R}$.
 We remark that the numerical approximation may be defined in continuous time by interpolation between points on the time grid.
-The strong error (assuming it exists) is taken as:
+The strong error\footnote{In the literature, $\bigl\{ \mathbb{E} \bigl[ \| X_T-\bar{X}_T \|^2 \bigr] \bigr\}^{1/2}$ is used as the standard definition of strong error.
+However, we make use of the squared version of the definition because it aligns with the analysis on the variance of couplings in the context of multilevel Monte Carlo.} (assuming it exists) is taken as:

 where $\|\cdot\|$ is the $L_2-$norm.
 There are several results for well-known discretization methods; e.g., E-M has weak error of $\mathcal{O}(\Delta)$ (weak error 1) and strong error of $\mathcal{O}(\Delta)$ (strong error 1) and the Milstein scheme has weak error 1 and strong error 2.
-In the context of the methods to be used in this article, one generally would like both the weak and strong error to be `large' at a cost of $\mathcal{O}(\Delta^{-1})$ for \emph{directly} simulating the approximation.
+In the context of the methods to be used in this article, one generally would like the order of weak and strong error to be `large' at a cost of $\mathcal{O}(\Delta^{-1})$ for \emph{directly} simulating the approximation.
 We note that direct simulation, without for instance solving linear equations of cost of order $\mathcal{O}(N^m)$, $m> 2$, is critical for practical problems, especially filtering.

-In this work we consider both elliptic and hypo-elliptic diffusion processes and in the latter case we often have $N\geq 2$.
+In this work we consider both elliptic and hypo-elliptic diffusion processes and in the latter case we have $N\geq 2$.
 In such scenarios, the Milstein method (or the strong 1.5 scheme, see \cite{kloeden}, with weak error 2 and strong error 3) cannot often be simulated directly, without a restrictive commutative condition (given later on), as one has to compute an intractable \emph{L\'evy area}.
-This means that in such cases one resorts to the E-M approach, which can be simulated exactly, but whose weak and strong errors are comparatively low.
+In such cases one resorts to the E-M approach, which can be simulated exactly, but the order of weak and strong error is comparatively low.
 Whilst there are some higher order discretization methods based upon stochastic Runge-Kutta approaches (see e.g.~\cite{rumm}), generally for many Monte Carlo simulation-based methods a strong error of 2 generally suffices for `optimal' (to be clarified later on) variance properties.
-An elegant methodology that side-steps sampling of L\'evy areas but preserves the strong order of approximation was developed in \cite{ml_anti} based upon the multilevel Monte Carlo (MLMC) approach \cite{giles,giles1,hein}.
+An elegant methodology that side-steps sampling of L\'evy areas but preserves \textcolor{black}{strong error 2} was developed in \cite{ml_anti} based upon the multilevel Monte Carlo (MLMC) approach \cite{giles,giles1,hein}.